Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Bladegarden.md

 >
 > The training grounds at Bladegarden

-Bladegarden is an excellent base of operations for characters fighting in the war on the side of the empire, or for Xhorhasian spies who wish to infiltrate their enemies' ranks.
+Bladegarden is an excellent base of operations for characters fighting in the war on the side of the [[Dwendalian Empire|empire]], or for Xhorhasian spies who wish to infiltrate their enemies' ranks.
 With the [[Crownsguard]] overworked, there are also plenty of adventures fighting crime within the city.

 **Adventures**:: [[Morale Pals (Any Level)]]
 ![[Morale Pals (Any Level)]]